 Think about using pegboards for items that might be awkwardly shaped, are designed to be hung, or come with many small accessories – things like jewelry, craft supplies, small electronics, phone accessories, or packaged hardware.
 They're also fantastic for creating dynamic, eye-catching displays that you can change up frequently without a major overhaul.
 Consider placing them near checkout counters for those last-minute impulse buys or use them to create an organized, easily accessible display for tools or hobby items.

-The Versatility of Wire Shelving
+The Flexibility of Wire Shelving

 Wire shelving is a consistently popular choice in retail, and for very good reasons: it’s strong, highly practical, and offers a clean, often industrial-chic, aesthetic.
 KSF Global notes that "Wire shelving is known for its versatility and durability."
 You’ll frequently see it used in both customer-facing retail settings and in back-of-house storage areas, which speaks to its robust nature.
 One of its key functional benefits is that it allows for "airflow around products and making it easier to see items on display."
 This can be particularly useful for perishable goods, items that benefit from ventilation, or even in stockrooms where visibility is key.